cachedpotato/Obsidian-vault/04 - Permanent Notes/Useful Nodes in Event Graph.md

 ## Is Player Controlled
 Checks if the object is controlled by a player (possessed), and returns a Boolean Value.
 Useful for functions that changes behavior depending on whether if it's triggered by a player or an NPC

+## Is Moving on Ground
+Checks if the character/object is on ground or not.
+Useful for jump animations

 ## Event Dispatcher

 ^2fc731